 One might think that after eight years of George W. Bush, the Americans might show a bit of respect for what Mercury retrograde can do to an election.
 But, no, that's not how things are done in the United States.
 The 2012 presidential election went ahead as scheduled on Nov.
 6, the exact day when Mercury was stationary retrograde.

 Note two differences between the 2012 and the 2000 elections.
 The first is that in the 2000 election the Mercury retrograde was at the station which ended the retrograde, and in the 2012 election the Mercury retrograde will be at the station which begins the retrograde.
 Having made that distinction (which astrologers will relish thoroughly), for the rest of us just understand that both stations can snarl things up enormously.
 The beginning and ending stations are when the retrograde is the strongest.

 The other difference is that in 2000 there was no incumbent running for re-election.
 It was anyone's race.
 In 2012 we had President Obama running for re-election.
 He's a Leo and Leos love the imperial limelight.
 The Republicans nominated Mitt Romney, a Pisces, as their candidate.
 A fire sign (Leo) versus a water sign (Pisces).
 Either the fire is extinguished or the water boils away.

-But in the end Obama had won his re-election.
+In the end Obama easily won his re-election.
 The water got boiled away, and with no rerun of the 2000 Bush-Gore fiasco.
 Does that mean the US is out of the woods?
 Not a chance.
-Mercury retrograde and its snarls and upsets will permeate Obama's second term of office.
-The US president has a four-year-long Mercury retrograde to contend with.
+Mercury retrograde and its snarls and upsets have permeated Obama's second term of office.
+The US president has had a four-year-long Mercury retrograde to contend with.
 Ouch.
 Let's start with the still-rancorous Congress and then move on to a shaky economy.
 That's enough right there, but the snarl-ups haven't stopped at that.
 How about Obamacare?
 Uh, yes, politely one might call that a big snarl-up.
 Do we dare mention Edward Snowden?
 The Obama administration is using stronger language than "snarl-up" to describe Snowden and his revelations about NSA spying.
 Is there more to come?
 Of course.
 The fat lady hasn't sung yet.